gerasiov/docker-openvpn/README.md

 docker run --rm -it -v /srv/services/openvpn:/data gerasiov/openvpn init --server vpn.example.com --port 7777 --no-ca-pass
 ```

+You can always modify the server configuration by calling `init` again with different options. `init --help` will show you all available options and current default (loaded from config).

 Create a new client certificate:
 ```sh
 docker run --rm -it -v /srv/services/openvpn:/data gerasiov/openvpn new-client client1